 Separation gas is nitrogen used to keep lube oil from the adjacent bearing housing from leaking into the dry gas seal system

-Typical control scheme for dry gas sealing
+The typical control scheme for dry gas sealing

 A controller maintains a constant differential pressure above suction pressure, while the flows to each seal are also monitored to check seal integrity.